GiverofMemory/mkp224o/README.md

   more than few tens of minutes, if using batch mode (read [OPTIMISATION.txt][OPTIMISATION]) 7 characters can take hours to days.\
-  No promisses though, it depends on pure luck.
+  No promisses though, it depends on pure luck. some guesstimates [here](https://www.jamieweb.net/blog/onionv3-vanity-address/#generation-times)

 * Will this work with onionbalance?